Yhtiyar/wikiracer/README.md

 **How to use in run argument** : `--agent agent_l`
 ## Fast mode
-Every agent is in fast mode by default, it means it will search not more that 500 (first lexographically sorted) articles in each page.
+Every agent is in fast mode by default, it means it will search not more than 500 (first lexographically sorted) articles in each page.
 Since there some pages with thousands of links, fast mode will improve agents performance.
 Searching works fine in this mode.
 You can disable it manually by passing `--disable_fast_mode` to run arguments

 ## Agents benchmark